solliancenet/tech-immersion-data-ai/ai-exp2/README.md

     "ConnectionString": "DefaultEndpointsProtocol=https;AccountName=techimmersionstorage;AccountKey=4JBkkA1ot5bDZoLs4DvlH+7e5UXwrFxxrYb4taYMgkkrSdB8fan7E0coGlzvtzrlqPBzJg+DKpAFPoCHBIxlag==;EndpointSuffix=core.windows.net"
     ```

 24. The final setting you need for your Blob storage account is a shared access signature, or SAS token.
 Return to your Blob storage account in the Azure portal and select **Shared access signature** from the left-hand menu.
-On the Shared access signature blade, enter an **End** date for a week or two in the future, select **Generate SAS and connection string** and then copy the **SAS token** value.
+On the Shared access signature blade, ensure that the **Allowed resource types** is all checked, and then enter an **End** date for a week or two in the future, select **Generate SAS and connection string** and then copy the **SAS token** value.

     ![On the Shared access signature blade, the end date is highlighted, the Generate SAS and connection string button is highlighted, and the copy button for the SAS token is highlighted.](media/blob-storage-generate-sas.png "Shared access signature")